 Today Picasso Museum in Malaga holds a collection of about 300 works of the artist.
 The artwork shows the evolution of Picasso’s art throughout time.
-Picasso family donated majority of the artwork.
+Picasso’s family donated the majority of the artwork.
 The museum has also a library and archive with several hundreds of documents, titles, and photographs related to Picasso’s life.

 The Picasso Birthplace Museum is set in the building where the artist was born in 1881.

 The museum’s collection shows the life of Pablo from his birth and childhood in Malaga and his life after.
 The museum is recommended for Picasso’s fans who want to learn about the artist’s life.
-But for those Picasso’s fans who are interested in Picasso’s art, I recommend visiting above mentioned Picasso Museum.
+But for those Picasso fans who are interested in Picasso’s art, I recommend visiting above mentioned Picasso Museum.